 An introduction to the physics of many important biological phenomena, including molecular motors, protein folding, bacterial locomotion and allostery.
 The material and approach are positioned at the interface of the physical and biological sciences.

-- MCDB 261, Introduction to Dynamical Systems in Biology (1 credit; FALL SEMESTER)
+- MCDB 261, Modeling Biological Systems I (1 credit; FALL SEMESTER)

 An introduction to quantitative methods in biology, emphasizing numerical and analytical modeling of processes in biological systems.
 Instruction in the use of MATLAB; writing, understanding, and solving differential equations.
 Topics include switches, feedback, regulatory networks, cooperativity, and signal transduction.